tensorflow/community/rfcs/20201023-sig-recommenders.md

 - Serving with efficiency: Given recommendation models are usually pretty large, how to serve super large models easily, and how to serve efficiently?
 - Modeling with SoTA techniques: online learning, multi-target learning, deal with quality inconsistent among online and offline, model understandability, GNN etc.
 - End-to-end pipeline: how to train continuously, e.g. integrate with platforms like TFX.
+- Vendor specific extensions and platform integrations: for example, runtime specific frameworks (e.g. NVIDIA Merlin, …), and integrations with Cloud services (e.g. GCP, AWS, Azure…)

 Notice that TensorFlow has open-sourced [TensorFlow Recommenders](https://blog.tensorflow.org/2020/09/introducing-tensorflow-recommenders.html), an open-source TensorFlow package that makes building, evaluating, and serving sophisticated recommender models easy.
 Github:
 [github.com/tensorflow/recommenders](http://github.com/tensorflow/recommenders)

 Further, we plan to create a tensorflow repo dedicated for community contributions and maintained by SIG as well, under:
 **github.com/tensorflow/recommenders-addons** (to be created).
 SIG Recommenders can contributes more addons as complementary to TensorFlow Recommenders, or any helpful libraries related to recommendation systems using TensorFlow.
+The contribution areas can be broad and don't limit to the topic listed above.
 We hope this can make community contributions much easier.

 ## Who will be part of it?